cloud infrastructure

 This lets you rename or restructure internal services without breaking external API contracts.

-Here's a real-world setup using Docker Compose with NGINX as the gateway:
+Here's a production-style setup using Docker Compose with NGINX as the gateway:

 services: